ding-lab/runcleaner/README.md

 # runcleaner

-by Song Cao
+by Song Cao, Jun 14, 2019

-## clean somaticwrapper and germlinewrapper run
+## Clean somaticwrapper and germlinewrapper run

-## implementation of  gzipping large pindel files ##
+## The implementation of gzipping large pindel files ##

 ## Usage: perl runcleaner.pl  --rdir --log --t --q

 rdir = full path of the folder holding files for this sequence run (user must provide)